Ionuț Cojocaru

-Ionuț Sebastian Cojocaru (born 28 July 2003) is a Romanian professional footballer who plays as a winger for Liga I club Farul Constanța.
+Ionuț Sebastian Cojocaru (born 28 July 2003) is a Romanian professional footballer who plays as a winger for Maltese Premier League club Sliema Wanderers, on loan from Liga I club Farul Constanța.

 Club career

 Cojocaru started his senior career with Farul Constanța, making his Liga I debut on 6 February 2023 in a 2–1 victory over Universitatea Craiova.

 On 22 June 2023, Cojocaru was loaned out for one season to fellow league team Petrolul Ploiești.
 He returned to his parent club on 4 September, after failing to record his competitive debut for "the Yellow and Blues".

 On 12 April 2024, Cojocaru scored his first senior goals in a 2–1 away league win over Universitatea Craiova.
 One week later, he netted another double in a 5–1 home thrashing of CFR Cluj, also in the Liga I.